 After an accident, it can feel like the insurance company holds all the cards, using a mysterious formula to decide what your claim is worth.
 While it’s not exactly simple, understanding the basics of their valuation process can help you feel more in control.
 Insurance companies aren’t just picking a number out of thin air; they are looking at specific, concrete details to calculate a settlement offer.
 Their primary goal is to protect their bottom line, which means they often look for ways to pay out as little as possible.
 Knowing what they focus on is the first step in building a strong case for the compensation you deserve.

-Factors That Influence Your Settlement
+Key Factors That Affect Your Settlement Amount

 An insurance adjuster’s main job is to assess three key things: liability, damages, and insurance coverage.
 First, they determine who was at fault for the accident.
 Then, they calculate the costs associated with your injuries and property damage, which includes everything from medical bills and lost income to the cost of future care.
 Finally, they review the limits of the applicable insurance policies.
 Adjusters often gauge the value of similar injuries by looking at past settlements to come up with a starting figure.
 Because so many variables are at play, it’s a complex process where every detail matters.